-Sub-montane forests15 in the alpine area and adjacent forests of lower productivity in the upper boreal region often have high nature values since this is the only forest ecosystem in Sweden that has not been extensively affected by forestry.
-Formal protection of those areas are necessary to increase substantially to halt loss of habitat.
-Due to a change of legal praxis the financial requirements for formal protection has increased substantially.
+Sub-montane or montane forests15 in the alpine area and adjacent forests of lower productivity in the upper boreal region often have high nature values since this is the only forest ecosystem in Sweden that has not been extensively affected by forestry.
+Formal protection of those areas is necessary to increase substantially to halt loss of this habitattype.
+Due to a recent change of legal praxis the financial requirements for formal protection has increased substantially.
 According to a governmental inquiry (see SOU 2020:83) there is a need to formally protect 525 000 ha sub-montane forest land.